What You Should Know About Flag Materials

-This American flag cloth has similar characteristics to poly bunting.
+This American flag cloth has similar characteristics to woven polyester.
 It has a closer weave than bunting, weighs about the same, has a similar length of life, and costs about twice that of poly bunting.
-It is available to us in a wider range of colours than bunting, so we use it for special purposes, special flags.
+It is available to us in a wider range of colours than bunting, so we use it for special purpose flags.

 Acetate Satin and Polyester Satin

-are to be found in discount stores, souvenir shops, and offered at low cost on the Internet.
-Cheaply printed on very thin material, these have a life of very few weeks up a flagpole.
-Ideal for patriotically waving at a sporting event, or as a momento.
-These cheapies should not be dignified by the title “flag”, but are well printed, usually in unofficial proportions, e.g. 5’ x 3’ is a common offering for an Australian flag which officially is 6’ x 3’.
+Budget flags are often available discount stores, souvenir shops, and offered at low cost on the Internet.
+These flags are printed on very thin material, these have a life of very few weeks up a flagpole.
+Ideally, these flags are best for patriotically waving at a sporting event, or as a memento.
+Most of the time these flags are also not in the correct proportions, and so should not be used for official events.